taocpp/PEGTL/doc/Rule-Reference.md

 Combinators (or combinator rules) are rules that combine (other) rules into new ones.

-These are the classical PEG combinator rules defined in namespace `::pegtl`.
+These are the classical PEG combinator rules defined in namespace `tao::pegtl`.

 ###### `at< R... >`